PostHog/posthog.com/contents/docs/cdp/gitlab-release-tracker.md

     - gitlab-release-tracker
 ---

-The GitHub Release Tracker adds an [Annotation](/docs/user-guides/annotations) to PostHog whenever a specified repo launches a new GitHub release.
+Add an [Annotation](/docs/user-guides/annotations) to PostHog whenever a specified repo launches a new GitLab release.
 This is useful for correlating the impact of new releases on other metrics, such as sign-ups, as well as other performance-related issues.

 ## Installation